Skip to main content

 Self-destruct

 All units may self-destruct at any time.
-Builder bots deal 20 damage to the tile they are standing on upon self-destruct.
+Builder bots do not deal damage when they self-destruct.

 Buildings